The Bankrate promise

-If you’re thinking about applying for a private student loan to help pay for school, getting a co-signer can help improve your odds of getting approved and securing favorable terms, but many students will want to release the co-signer once they have financial independence.
+If you’re considering applying for a private student loan to help pay for school, getting a co-signer can help improve your odds of getting approved and securing favorable terms.
+If you will want to release the co-signer once the student has financial independence, choose a lender that offers co-signer release.
+Here are some companies that make this process fast and easy.

 Sallie Mae offers undergraduate loans, career-training loans and a long list of graduate loans.